00x0101101/RN_ObjectOrientedNoting/Readme.md

+## How to use
+- This plugin works with a set of powerUps.
+- You can use these powerUps just by using them as tags to utilize the plugin.
+- You can use slash command `clear OON tags` to clear all OON tags attached to current focused rem.

 ## Features

   - Provide some powerUps making noting with the `template/slot system` in RemNote like using OOP languages like Java and C#  where these powerUps can work as some preserved words in these programme languages

 ###  The "Reference Tree" problem and why this plugin was created.
 - There are occasions where "A reference to a rem containing references" appears, leading to a "reference chain" which can make up a "reference tree", sometimes it may be what you want, for the reference has a "good context" with abundant information.